WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/guests/guest_MITRE.md

 ## Lessons Learned
 * Projects are not pets, so don't get attached.
 They are cattle.
+* Keep good notes and don't keep secrets, no one likes that guy.
 * Don't reinvent the wheel, there is a limit to the number of project someone can maintain in a day.

 ## Differences in Teaching